1jour1vin

 Review by Mr. STEVY L. Posted on March 31, 2019

-A truly beautiful wine, whose flavor has regained its full natural character after a brief but necessary aeration
+A truly beautiful wine, with a palate that has regained its full natural character after a brief but necessary aeration

 See all reviews from this customer